 This screen has been changed to display a quick preview of the settings set up for the job, as you can see on the left side of the image.
 You get a quick glance at what databases are being backed up through this job, what is the backup location for these databases, and what is the schedule based on which these backups get created.

 On the right side, you can see the backup history for this job as well as being able to quickly restore or download the backup file, just like in the previous version.

 But let’s go a step further and press the Edit button on the job screen in order to see what has been improved in the next section.

-In this new screen we can see that things have become more compact and organized.
-Thus, the settings are grouped in expandable sections so the screen is more clean and you can see in one look what is the working status and settings of your job.
+In this new screen, we can see that things have become more compact and organized.
+Thus, the settings are grouped in expandable sections so the screen is cleaner and you can see in one look what is the working status and settings of your job.

 You are now also able to quickly deactivate a job’s option, without removing its settings, just by pressing the ON/OFF slider button.
 This can come in handy in case you want to run the job with different parameters just once or a few times, without having to re-set the settings later on.

-After making modifications to your job, all you have to do is press the Save button and the changes are recorded, while afterwards you will be redirected to the previous page, the Job summary page.
+After making modifications to your job, all you have to do is press the Save&Exit button, and the changes are recorded, while afterward, you will be redirected to the previous page, the Job summary page.

 We have also posted a quick video tutorial on how to use SqlBak, how to quickly set up a recurrent job to backup your database.
 It will only take a few minutes of your time, but once you’ve seen it, you will be undoubtedly be impressed by SqlBak’s ability and it’s uniqueness.